Shah Karim al-Hussaini

 About

-Aga Khan IV spent nearly seven decades linking religious authority to practical institution-building, creating schools, hospitals, universities, and development agencies that served vulnerable communities well beyond his own followers.
-The main caution is that his constructive public record sits beside real concerns about elite privilege, tax treatment, and personal-conduct scrutiny.
+Aga Khan IV spent nearly seven decades tying religious authority to practical institution-building, creating hospitals, schools, universities, and development agencies that served vulnerable communities far beyond his own followers.

 The observable pattern is strongly constructive overall.
-Public evidence shows repeated large-scale care for poor and vulnerable people, a steady religious foundation, and long-term resilience under scrutiny.
-The score stays below exemplary because direct evidence of routine worship remains mostly inferential and the integrity picture is complicated by wealth, tax, and divorce-era controversy.
+Public evidence shows sustained service to poor and vulnerable populations, a clear Islamic moral foundation, and durable institution-building.
+The score stays below exemplary because direct evidence of private worship remains mostly inferential and the integrity picture is complicated by wealth-and-privilege scrutiny and divorce-era controversy.

 Five Pillars